Best Buy (NYSE:BBY) Posts Quarterly Earnings Results, Beats Estimates By $0.18 EPS

 Best Buy Announces Dividend

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, October 10th.
-Stockholders of record on Thursday, September 19th will be issued a $0.94 dividend.
-This represents a $3.76 dividend on an annualized basis and a dividend yield of 4.28%.
-Best Buy’s payout ratio is currently 65.85%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, October 10th.
+Stockholders of record on Thursday, September 19th will be paid a $0.94 dividend.
+This represents a $3.76 annualized dividend and a dividend yield of 4.28%.
+Best Buy’s payout ratio is 65.85%.

 Insider Buying and Selling